Efficient Attention Mechanism for Visual Dialog that can Handle All the Interactions between Multiple Inputs: Experimental Results

 \subsection{Experimental Setup}

-\paragraph{Datasets} We use the VisDial v0.9 and v1.0 datasets \cite{das2017visual}.
-The v0.9 dataset consists of the train split (82,783 images) and the val split (40,504 images); they are combined to form the trainval v1.0 split in the v1.0 dataset.
-The v1.0 dataset additionally contains the val 1.0 split (2,064 images) and test v1.0 split (8,000 images).
+{\bf Dataset}~ We use the VisDial v1.0 dataset in our experiments which consists of the train 1.0 split (123,287 images), the val 1.0 split (2,064 images), and test v1.0 split (8,000 images).
 Each image has a dialog composed of 10 question-answer pairs along with a caption.
 For each question-answer pair, 100 candidate answers are given.
-The val v1.0 split and 2,000 images of the trainval v1.0 are provided with dense annotations (i.e., relevance scores) for all candidate answers.
+The val v1.0 split and 2,000 images of the train v1.0 split are provided with dense annotations (i.e., relevance scores) for all candidate answers.
 Although the test v1.0 split was also densely annotated, the information about the ground truth answers and the dense annotations are not publicly available.
+Additionally, we evaulate the method on the Audio Visual Scene-aware Dialog Dataset \cite{hori2019end}; the results are shown in the supplementary.

-\paragraph{Evaluation metrics} From the visual dialog challenge 2018, normalized discounted cumulative gain (NDCG) has been used as the principal metric to evaluate methods on the VisDial v1.0 dataset.
+{\bf Evaluation metrics}~ From the visual dialog challenge 2018, normalized discounted cumulative gain (NDCG) has been used as the principal metric to evaluate methods on the VisDial v1.0 dataset.
 Unlike other classical retrieval metrics such as R@1, R@5, R@10, mean reciprocal rank (MRR), and mean rank, which are only based on a single ground truth answer, NDCG is computed based on the relevance scores of all candidate answers for each question, which can properly handle the case where each question has more than one correct answer, such as {\it `yes it is'} and {\it `yes'}; such cases do occur frequently.

-\paragraph{Other configurations} We employ the standard method used by many recent studies for the determination of hyperparameters etc. For the visual features, we detect $K=100$ objects from each image.
+{\bf Other configurations}~ We employ the standard method used by many recent studies for the determination of hyperparameters etc. For the visual features, we detect $K=100$ objects from each image.
 For the question and history features, we first build the vocabulary composed of 11,322 words that appear at least five times in the training split.
 The captions, questions, and answers are truncated or padded to 40, 20, and 20 words, respectively.
 Thus, $N=20$ for the question utility $Q$. $T$ for the history utilities varies depending on the number of dialogs.
 We use pre-trained 300-dimensional GloVe vectors \cite{pennington2014glove} to initialize the embedding layer, which is shared for all the captions, questions, and answers.